satya77/Entity_Embedding/README.md

 - `MIN_COUNT`: Minimum number of occurrence for a word in the corpus to be included in the model
 - `NUM_THREAD`: Number of threads for multi-threading
 - `NUM_WALKS`: Number of random walks in the deep walk based model
-- `LENGHT_WALK`: Lenght of random walks in the deep walk based model
+- `LENGTH_WALK`: Length of random walks in the deep walk based model

 An example setting file can be found in 'setting/settings.ini'

 ## Usage

-After changing the setting file, use the command :
+After changing the setting file, run the following command:

 ```
 python main.py